dothq/browser/README.md

 ## 👾 Features

-* **🚫 Built in ad-blocker** - We all hate ads, so we relieve the pain by having an ad-blocker built in.
+* **🚫 Built in ad-blocker** - We all hate ads, so we releave the pain by having a ad-blocker built in.
 No downloads, nothing.
 * **💬 Fancy Discord Rich Presence** - Tell your Discord Friends what page you're looking at, or if you're just Idle on the home screen...
 * **💻 Minimalistic UI** - Forget Chrome, bye bye Firefox, see you later IE and Edge.
 Our UI beats all of them.
 * **🖼 Dot Overlay** - A neat little overlay, which has bookmarks, a search box, downloads and more.